Circuit Technology Center 22 Parkridge Road

 2. Jumper wires shall be routed in an XY manner as directly as feasible, making as few bends as possible.
 (See Figure 1)

-3. Jumper wires shall not be raised more than 3.2 mm (.125") inch above the board surface or not above components or leads in such a way that they will interfere with circuit board mounting.
+3. Jumper wires shall not be raised more than 3.2 mm (.125") above the board surface or above components or leads in such a way that they will interfere with circuit board mounting.

 4. Bare conductor jumper wires longer than 12.7 mm (0.50") shall not be used.
 Bare conductor jumper wires shorter than 12.7 mm (0.50") shall not violate the minimum electrical clearance.